kuyur/ripple-commander/README.md

 # ripple-commander
 A command line tool for ripple trading.
+If you appreciate the work, welcome donate some xrp to `rscxz5PqRrmUaMigyb1mP32To1rQDygxAq` .

 ## Usage
 1. Install nodejs (>=0.4.0).